codyfazio/Local-Eats/README.md

 # Local-Eats

+**Currently undergoing major revisions to update UI, while refactoring to take advantage of lastest language and API changes.
+This will result in complete removal of Foursquare.**

 Capstone Project (aka Local Eats)

 This app centers around the idea that certain places are known for certain types of food.
 It provides a way to view information about these foods, find them, and keep a journal of new foods the user tries.
 It presents information to the user in three main views.